Murder of Noor Almaleki

-Amnesty International USA stated that the murder was in headlines across the United States "because it happened in Arizona" instead of a faraway foreign country.
+Noor Faleh Almaleki (نور فالح المالكي; c.
+1989 – November 2, 2009) was an Iraqi American woman who was murdered by her father in an honor killing.

 Background

 The family left Iraq when Almaleki was four, and moved to the Phoenix area in the mid-1990s.
 Noor's father, Faleh Hassan Almaleki, originated from Basra, Iraq.
 Almaleki and her family lived in Glendale, Arizona and later in the Paradise Views subdivision of Phoenix.
 She attended Dysart High School in El Mirage.
 Faleh had received his U.S. citizenship and Noor had graduated from high school.
 Before her death she attended Glendale Community College.

-Almaleki's parents clashed with her over her lifestyle and dress.
+Growing up, Almaleki was expected to clean, cook and help to take care of her younger siblings, and according to her friends would be beaten if she did not.
+Almaleki had assimilated into American culture, but considered herself Muslim and was fluent in Arabic.
+Her father disapproved of the way she dressed and her social habits, and reacted with anger to a photograph shared online of Almaleki with a group of male friends.
+Almaleki decided to spend the rest of her life with her boyfriend's family following the physical abuse she had suffered from the hands of her parents.

 Her father had her go to Iraq to marry an older cousin, but she flew back to Arizona in 2008 and began dating someone of her own choosing.
 Abigail Pesta, the editor-at-large of Marie Claire, wrote "It's unclear whether a wedding actually took place."
 In the spring of 2009 she moved into her own apartment but lost income when her family members turned up at her places of employment, forcing her to go back to her family's house.
 In June 2009 she moved into the household of other Iraqi Americans, former friends of the family.
 She developed a romance with the son of the family, which upset her relatives.
 Pesta stated that "Noor filed for a restraining order, but seems never to have finalized the paperwork."
 Paul Rubin, in the Riverfront Times, wrote "From their perspective, a man's daughters are his property, and they are supposed to live with him until he decides otherwise."